DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Abstract

 \section{Abstract}

-Processing-In-Memory (PIM) devices integrated with high-performance Host processors (e.g., GPUs) can accelerate memory-intensive kernels in Machine Learning (ML) models, including Large Language Models (LLMs), by leveraging high memory bandwidth at PIM cores.
-However, Host processors and PIM cores require different data layouts: Hosts need consecutive elements distributed \emph{across} DRAM banks, while PIM cores need them \emph{within} local banks.
-This necessitates data rearrangements in ML kernel execution that pose significant performance and programmability challenges, further exacerbated by the need to support diverse PIM backends.
-Current compilation approaches lack systematic optimization for diverse ML kernels across multiple PIM backends and may largely ignore data rearrangements during compute code optimization.
+High-performance Host processors (e.g., GPUs) \CamOne{can} integrate Processing-In-Memory (PIM) devices, which can accelerate memory-intensive kernels of Machine Learning (ML) models, including Large Language Models (LLMs), by leveraging the large memory bandwidth available at PIM cores.
+However, Host processor and PIM cores require different data layouts: Host processor needs consecutive elements distributed \emph{across} DRAM banks, while PIM cores need consecutive elements \emph{within} their local banks.
+This necessitates data rearrangements in ML kernel execution that pose significant performance and programmability challenges, further exacerbated by the need to support diverse PIM \CamOne{devices (e.g., Samsung HBM-PIM, SK Hynix GDDR6-AiM)}.
+Current compilation approaches lack systematic optimization for diverse ML kernels and multiple PIM \CamOne{devices}, and may largely ignore data rearrangement \CamOne{costs} during the compute code optimization \CamOne{step}.
 We demonstrate that data rearrangements and compute code optimization are interdependent, and need to be jointly optimized during the tuning process.
-To address this, we design \SysName, the first data-centric ML compiler for PIM systems that jointly co-optimizes data rearrangements and compute code in a unified tuning process. \SysName integrates a multi-layer PIM abstraction that enables various data distribution and processing strategies on different PIM backends. \SysName enables effective co-optimization by mapping data partitioning strategies to compute loop partitions, applying PIM-specific code optimizations and leveraging a fast and accurate performance prediction model to select optimal configurations.
-Our evaluations in various individual ML kernels demonstrate that \SysName achieves up to \kernelmaxhbmpimgpuspeedup× speedup (\kernelavghbmpimgpuspeedup× average) on HBM-PIM and up to \kernelmaxattaccgpuspeedup× speedup (\kernelavgattaccgpuspeedup× average) on AttAcc PIM backend over GPU-only execution.
-In end-to-end LLM inference, \SysName on AttAcc accelerates GPT-3 and LLaMA-2 by up to \inferenceMaxattaccgpuspeedup× (\inferenceAvgattaccgpuspeedup× average) over GPU.
+To address this, we design \SysName, the first data-centric ML compiler for PIM systems that jointly co-optimizes data rearrangements and compute code in a unified tuning process \CamOne{to enable high performance execution}. \SysName integrates a multi-layer PIM abstraction that enables various data distribution strategies on different PIM backends. \SysName enables effective co-optimization \CamOne{of} data partitioning strategies \CamOne{with} compute loop partitioning \CamOne{schemes}. \CamOne{\SysName applies} PIM-specific code optimizations, and \CamOne{leverages} a fast and accurate performance prediction model to select \CamOne{the best-performing code schedule for a given kernel on a target PIM architecture}.
+Our evaluations in various individual ML kernels show that \SysName achieves up to \kernelmaxhbmpimgpuspeedup× speedup (\kernelavghbmpimgpuspeedup× average) on HBM-PIM, and up to \kernelmaxattaccgpuspeedup× speedup (\kernelavgattaccgpuspeedup× average) on AttAcc PIM, over GPU-only execution.
+In end-to-end LLM inference, \SysName on AttAcc accelerates GPT-3 and LLaMA-2 by \inferenceAvgattaccgpuspeedup× average (up to \inferenceMaxattaccgpuspeedup× \CamOne{in LLaMA-2}) over GPU. \SysName is open-sourced at \url{https://github.com/SPIN-Research-Group/DCC}.